krzentner/language-world/data/gpt-3.5-turbo/goal_md/faucet-open-4.md

 To turn the faucet left reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper around faucet head  2.
-Turn the faucet handle to the left First, put the gripper around the faucet head to have a strong grip.
+Line up the gripper with the faucet handle  2.
+Turn the faucet left First, put the gripper mostly around the faucet handle.
-    - When the robot's gripper is not around faucet head, move the robot's gripper until the robot's gripper is around the faucet head
+    - When the robot's gripper is not around the faucet handle and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the faucet handle and the robot's gripper is closed
+    As long as the gripper is mostly around the handle, closing it should fully grab the handle.
-    Once the gripper is around the faucet head, turn the faucet handle to the left to open it.
+    - When the robot's gripper is around the faucet handle, move the robot's gripper until the robot's gripper is aligned with the faucet handle and the robot's gripper is closed
+    Once the gripper is aligned with the faucet handle, turning it left should turn on the water.
-    - When the robot's gripper is around faucet head, turn the faucet handle to the left until the faucet is open
+    - When the robot's gripper is aligned with the faucet handle, turn the faucet left.